 After spending a few days aboard Royal Caribbean’s Anthem of the Seas, which launched in 2015, it was obvious this 16-deck behemoth was built to suit families more than couples on a honeymoon or romantic getaway — unless, of course, they bring the kids along.

-Although there were few children on our preview sailing, we could imagine the squeals and shouts and the other sounds likely to emanate from children as they encounter this floating amusement park.
+Although there were few children on a preview sailing, it wasn't hard to imagine the squeals and shouts and the other sounds likely to emanate from children as they encounter this floating amusement park.

 Although much of public areas are covered with pools and hot tubs, into each sea day some rain may fall.
 So the indoor SeaPlex center entertains with bumper cars, a flying trapeze, roller skating rink/indoor soccer field, ping-pong, foosball, video games and more.

-Yet we still found aspects of Anthem of the Seas... that even sophisticates could love.
-Discover them on the following pages….Continue to 2 of 15 below.
+Yet there are aspects of Anthem of the Seas that even sophisticates could love.

 Sky Loft Suites are for Lovers

 Out of 2,090 staterooms on the ship, more than 1,500 feature a private balcony, the holy grail of cruise passengers.

 Since Royal Caribbean would be wasting space and losing revenue by not building some inside cabins, there are 375 of these with a "virtual balcony," a floor-to-ceiling video of the view outside.
 You may find these ersatz ones disappointing because with a balcony you don't just see the ocean, you feel it.

 On the other end of the cost spectrum, the ship's new, two-story sky loft suites would be even better for a romantic getaway than a balcony cabin for couples who appreciate more room.